One of my favourite countries in Latin America, this Colombian slang guide will help you fit in.

 Man

-That’s right, this English word is used a lot in Colombia and is used to refer to a man, a boy or a child.
+That’s right, this English word is used a lot in Colombia and is used for a man, a boy or a child.

 Example: Este man es muy buena persona (This man is a very good person).